Home Key

 Home Key FAQs

-What is a Home key?
+What is the Home key used for?

 Where is the Home key located on a keyboard?